inside.ewu.edu

 General admission requirements for both entry methods are described below.

 A. Prerequisites.
 Prerequisite coursework may be taken at Eastern Washington University (EWU) or at any other accredited university, or college.
 At the time of submission of the application, applicants must have completed at least eight prerequisite courses listed below.
 All prerequisites must be taken for credit (not through certificate programs), and only courses in which applicants have received a passing grade of a P or a 2.0 (letter grade equivalent of C) or higher will satisfy the requirements.
 Prerequisite courses are input directly into the OTCAS application.
-If applicants have any questions about these prerequisite courses, please email ot@ewu.edu.
-If the applicant has not completed 8 out of 10 prerequisites, then a plan of completion must be submitted with OTCAS application.
+If applicants have any questions about these prerequisite courses, email ot@ewu.edu.
+If the applicant has not completed 7 out of 9 prerequisites, then a plan of completion must be submitted with OTCAS application.

 1. Abnormal Psychology5